taosdata/TDengine/docs/en/07-develop/09-udf.md

 ldconfig
 ```

-3. If you want to utilize some 3rd party python packages using `PYTHONPATH`, please set configuration parameter `UdfdLdLibPath` to the value of `PYTHONPATH` before starting `taosd`.
+3. If you want to utilize some 3rd party python packages in your Python UDF, please set configuration parameter `UdfdLdLibPath` to the value of `PYTHONPATH` before starting `taosd`.

 4. Launch `taosd` service